henryiii/aoc2024/README.md

 doing), I'm trying to be somewhat elegant and learn new things in Rust.
 The documentation is [live here](https://henryiii.github.io/aoc2024).

+The focus of these solutions is a balance of speed and readability.

 I highly recommend loading this up in a good editor, like Visual Studio Code or VIM with the ALE plugin.
 It will add type information to all inferred types, autocomplete, show documentation, etc.